-More than 100,000 years in the making South Africa – at the southern tip of the Dark Continent – is a land of contrasts and contradictions.
+More than 100,000 years in the making South Africa – at the southern tip of African – is a land of contrasts and contradictions.
 Pairing remarkable natural beauty with sprawling urban jungles; inland safari adventures with a burgeoning gourmet and wine scene; a melting pot of African, European and Cape Malay culture and a tumultuous history, it’s no wonder this southern belle has become the number one must-do destination in mainland Africa.

 Johannesburg, the unashamed capital of the Gauteng Province, made its name as a 19thCentury gold town.
 Soweto, a sprawling township on the outskirts of the city, was once home to African leaders Nelson Mandela and Desmond Tutu and museums pay homage to their contribution to modern society.
 Kruger National Park, God’s Window (at Mpumalanga) and Sterkfontein’s limestone caves - the Cradle of Humankind for the Evolutionists amongst us - are all within easy reach.
 To the extreme south, Cape Town injects more than a touch of old world European charm into its spectacular surrounds on the shores of the mighty Atlantic Ocean.

 Beyond South Africa’s city precincts, classic African scenery and unique World Heritage-listed Cape Floral Kingdom (with the highest known concentration of plant species in the world) await.
 Golden savannah, coral reefs, desert plains, gnarly surf breaks, dramatic mountain ranges, indigenous forests, game reserves, subterranean cave systems and more than 2800km of rugged coastline broken by long stretches of sand (for all those sun worshipers out there) provide all the finishing touches for the penultimate African adventure.